Pedestrian Injury Attorney in Houston, Texas

 In any big city, drivers have an obligation to respect pedestrians who are walking or jogging in the downtown or anywhere else.
 Houston is no exception.
 Whether it is due to a distracted driver, a drunk driver or someone who is in a hurry, serious car accidents and injury can result from a car hitting a pedestrian.

 At Fleming Law, P.C., we have seen cases where serious injury occurred in a parking garage, the driver was speeding, made an illegal turn and hit our client, a woman who was returning to her car.

 Another case was downtown where a car failed to yield the right of way when turning left.
 Our client, a young man with a family at home, was hit while he was crossing the street.

 In both cases our lawyers gathered evidence, investigated the accidents and negotiated aggressively to get the maximum compensation for our clients.

 Have you or a loved one been injured by a car while walking or jogging in Houston?
 Has a loved one been killed by a car or truck driver?
-Contact our pedestrian injury lawyers today for a free consultation to discuss your case 713-221-6800.
+Contact our Houston personal injury lawyers at Fleming Law, P.C. today for a free consultation to discuss your case 737-201-0543.